StarRocks/starrocks/docker/docker-compose/README.md

  ERROR 2003 (HY000): Can't connect to MySQL server on 'starrocks-fe:9030' (111)
 ```

-The reason may be that the BE node was started earlier than that the FE node was started.
-To solve this problem, you can re-run the `docker compose up` command, or manually add the BE node to the cluster using the following command:
+The reason may be that the BE node was started before the FE node is ready.
+To solve this problem, re-run the docker compose up command, or manually add the BE node to the cluster using the following command:

 ```sql
 ADD BACKEDN "<be_ip>:9050";